BloomTech-Labs/labs9-cleaner-pos/Script.md

 and effort in finding someone to cover another turnover assistant in the event they are unavailable.

 You can also keep tabs on your guest throughout their entire rental experience.
-After putting in a reservation, you can keep your turnover assistants up to date with your guests needs by adding items to their checklists.
-Since your guests' needs may change over the course of their stay, you can add to-do items during your guests' stay as well, which will help ensure they have the best possible experience.
+After putting in a reservation, managers can keep turnover assistants up to date with your guests needs by adding items to property checklists.
+Since your guests' needs may change over the course of their stay, managers can add to-do items during guests' stay as well, which will help ensure they have the best possible experience.

 When your guest is ready to check out, you can generate an invoice for them, and can also process their payment through